Gal94/cs2020/README.md

-You are free to use the files and drive links for any unprofitable purposes.
+You are free to use the files as you see fit.